What is a course?

 Course Selection Process

-- Factors such as relevance of the course to the IDC community, the value provided to the intended audience, presentation methods and practical activities, and the diversity of the topics within this year’s program (only a small number of courses will be selected).
+- Factors such as relevance of the course to the IDC community, the value provided to the intended audience, presentation methods and practical activities, and the diversity of the topics within this year’s program (only 2 courses will be selected).